-In January 2017, student researchers from both Minnesota and Uganda were formed into teams as part of Uganda Research Training Collaborative (URTC).
+In January 2017, student researchers from Minnesota and Uganda were formed into teams as part of Uganda Research Training Collaborative (URTC).
 Together, they proposed small-scale research projects and have since been advancing their research plans.
 The URTC provides a rich opportunity for students from the U of M and partner institutions in Uganda to develop research skills.